Dyson is famous for its vacuum cleaners but will produce a car by 2020

 Sir James Dyson has previously denied his company is working on an EV

-The car's development will be funded by £2 billion from Dyson and the project has received support from the UK Government.
-A team of 400 people are working on the project at Dyson's Wiltshire headquarters.
+The first car's development is being funded by a £2 billion investment from Dyson and the project has received support from the British Government.

-Dyson is keeping specific details, such as performance, range and production numbers, secret but it will not be a mass-market car akin to the Renault Zoe and Nissan Leaf; instead, it will be aimed at a more tech-oriented market.
-Dyson's existing line of household goods tend to be more expensive than the competition, suggesting that the car's market position will be firmly in the premium segment, similar to that of Tesla.
-Dyson also confirmed that more than one car would come out of the project.
+Dyson is keeping specific details such as performance and range secret, but the first model won't be a mass-market car such as the Renault Zoe and Nissan Leaf; instead, it will be aimed at a more tech-oriented market.
+Dyson's existing household goods tend to be more expensive than the competition, suggesting that the car's market position will be firmly in the premium segment, similar to that of Tesla.

-There's no definitive word yet on where the car will be built, but company founder Sir James Dyson recently revealed to Reuters: "Wherever we make the battery, we’ll make the car, that’s logical.
-So we want to be near our suppliers, we want to be in a place that welcomes us and is friendly to us, and where it is logistically most sensible.
+There's no definitive word yet on where the car will be built, but Sir James revealed to Reuters last year: "Wherever we make the battery, we’ll make the car; that’s logical.
+So we want to be near our suppliers; we want to be in a place that welcomes us and is friendly to us, and where it is logistically most sensible.
 And we see a very large market for this car in the Far East.”

 He revealed that a major aim is to reduce air pollution from cars "at the source", saying: "I committed the company to develop new battery technologies.
 I believed that electrically powered vehicles would solve the vehicle pollution problem.
 Dyson carried on innovating.
 At this moment, we finally have the opportunity to bring all our technologies together into a single product.